1011X/rever/README.md

 What's Rever like?
 ------------------

 Rever prefers to use newlines and keywords (e.g. `end`, `fi`) rather than braces to denote blocks.
-It may have significant *newlines*, but don't worry, it doesn't distinguish between spaces and tabs.
+It may have significant newlines, but it doesn't distinguish between spaces and tabs.

 A Rever file consists of *items*, which include procedures, functions, types, modules, etc. They are much like those in Rust.

 ### Simple statements

 The most trivial statement is `skip`.
 It does absolutely nothing.
-However, you'll sometimes need it since some parts of the language don't accept an empty block, or when you want to be explicit that nothing should be done in some cases.
+Maybe you'll want it to be explicit that nothing should be done in some cases.

 Next come the modifying assignments.
 These include increment (`+=`), decrement (`-=`), left-rotate (`:<`), right-rotate (`:>`), and xor-assign (`:=`).
 They each do what their names say.

+	hash[0]     := 3
 	sum         += 4
 	name.len    -= sum + 1
-	n_squared :< 1
+	n_times_two :< 1
-	hash[0] := 3

 There's also swap (`<>`), which takes 2 variables and swaps their values.